 When dreaming about diving, warm tropical waters usually come to mind.
 So, Cape Town isn't the typical diver's paradise, but there is some great diving to be had in the Cape nevertheless.

 Cape Town offers some diverse and beautiful dive sites and is best known for its shipwreck and kelp forest dives, as well as dives with cow sharks and seals.

 A Scuba Dive in Cape Town

-At the end of last year I decided to get down in Simon's Town and see for myself what scuba diving in Cape Town is really like.
+At the end of last year, I decided to head to Simon's Town and see for myself what scuba diving in Cape Town is really like.
 Having lived in Cape Town for years, it was finally time to don a thick wetsuit with a hoodie and booties and go diving in my home country, South Africa.

 On the day that I went diving in False Bay, the water temperature was apparently about 17ºC, which is pretty good for Cape Town, and the visibility was around 5m or so.